 Students from the greater metro DC homeschool community can apply for this award.
 Applicants do not have to be Compass students.

 Aging Up a Level Mid-Year

 PVSA has different award levels by age with increasing expectations as participants get older.
-There is a change in required hours between ages 10 and 11 (kids to teen) and beteen 15 and 16 (teen to young adult).
+There is a change in required hours between ages 10 and 11 (kids to teen) and between ages 15 and 16 (teen to young adult).
 For example, a 10-year-old needs to complete only 50 hours for a Silver Award, but an 11-year-old is expected to complete 75 hours for Silver.
-There is a special rule and administrative step for students who age-up mid year.
 If a child is the younger age for more than a half-year, his/her hours will be submitted at the lower age.
 If the child ages up with more than a half year of the award year remaining, he/she will be counted at the new, older age.
 In other words, if a student turns 11 (or 16) on or after March 1, he/she may be counted as age 10 (or 15) for the award year.
-The PVSA program allows this accommodation, but the online system does not contain this logic.
-If this condition applies to your child, you must e-mail the Compass PVSA administrator to have a manual correction made in the system.
+The Compass administrator will make this designation during the hours review.

-Volunteer hours worked must be entered in the online tracking system by the volunteer in discrete entries noting the date worked, hours worked, activity description, and beneficiary organization.
+Volunteer hours worked must be entered in the Volunteer Activity Log in discrete entries noting the date worked, hours worked, activity description, and beneficiary organization.

 As an example, instead of entering “12 hours- Boy Scouts”, our reviewers must be able to see specifics like:

 – March 3, 2019__Park Clean-Up__Boy Scouts__3.0 hours.